jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/01_getting_started/index.md

 ![started 1](../../../assets/images/image843.png)

-If you have putty or your comfortable using the `Command line`, then you can connect to the bastion host with :
+If you have your own terminal you can connect to the bastion host with:

 ```bash
 ssh dtu_training@ip_address